agilfchx/mypreparations/OSCP/README.md

-Only automation tools that help faster during lab/for exams
+Only automation scripts that help faster during lab/for exams

-Move this automation to `/usr/local/bin`
+Move this automation scripts to `/usr/local/bin` and run `chmod +x <script>` before using it.